-EMH Drop Downs.
-On February 17, 2015, the Partnership acquired the February Transferred Interests from Acacia, a wholly-owned subsidiary of ENLC, in the February EMH Drop Down.
-As consideration for the February Transferred Interests, the Partnership issued 31.6 million Class D Common Units in the Partnership to Acacia.
+Midstream Holdings Drop Down.
+On February 17, 2015, Acacia contributed the February Interests to the Partnership in exchange for 31,618,311 Class D Common Units in the Partnership with an implied value of \$925.0 million.
+The Class D Common Units were substantially similar in all respects to the Partnership's common units, except that they were only entitled to a pro rata distribution for the fiscal quarter ended March 31, 2015.
 The Class D Common Units converted into common units on a one-for-one basis on May 4, 2015.

-On May 27, 2015, the Partnership acquired the May Transferred Interests from Acacia in exchange for 36.6 million Class E Common Units in the Partnership.
+On May 27, 2015, Acacia contributed the May Transferred Interests to the Partnership in exchange for36,629,888 Class E Common Units in the Partnership with an implied value of \$900.0 million.
 The Class E Common Units were substantially similar in all respects to the Partnership's common units, except that they were only entitled to a pro rata distribution for the fiscal quarter ended June 30, 2015.
 The Class E Common Units automatically converted into common units on a one-for-one basis on August 3, 2015.
 After giving effect to the EMH Drop Downs, the Partnership owns 100% of Midstream Holdings.